 As Victoria Moore wrote in The Telegraph in June 2015 about Bauduc, “sales come from a broad base but the control is good for the producer and the sense of being involved in a thriving small agricultural business is rewarding for all.”

 That’s true, and it’s also good to know that a larger chunk of your money is spent on the wine itself.
-Here's a breakdown of where the money goes on a bottle of wine in the UK, at different price points:
+Here's a rough breakdown of where the money goes on a bottle of wine in the UK, at different price points:

 Note that the sales margins above are not ’profit’: they have to cover the cost of staff, sales and marketing, premises, distribution and all operating costs for a retailer and, in many cases, those of an agent or distributor too.

 As you can see, the cost price of the liquid inside the bottle – which includes the grower’s profit - is measly when you spend £5.40 - the national average in the UK is £5.68 (according to the WSTA/Nielsen, Sept 2018).
 This example is for wine shipped and bottled in bulk, and even if the cost of the wine were to be slightly higher and the sales margin lower, only a fraction is spent on the contents.

 UK duty is fixed at £2.23 (from 1 February 2019) and there's 20% VAT on the wine AND the duty, so the tax element of a cheapish bottle is always substantial - there's 61% tax in a £5 bottle.
 All things being equal then, you get a lot more wine when you trade up.